Takeru Inukai: Early life

+Political career

 In the 1930 House of Representatives election, Inukai was elected for the Rikken Seiyūkai party to a constituency in Tokyo.
 The following year his father was appointed prime minister and Inukai became as his secretary.

 Tsuyoshi Inukai was assassinated in the May 15 Incident of 1932.
 The assassins had also intended to kill the comedian Charlie Chaplin, who was a guest of the prime minister, but Takeru Inukai had taken Chaplin to see a sumo match, likely saving both their lives.
 After his father's death, Inukai left his Tokyo constituency to take over his father's constituency in Okayama.

-Inukai served as parliamentary counsellor to the Ministry of Communications under the first Konoe cabinet.
+Inukai served as parliamentary counsellor to the Ministry of Communications under the First Konoe Cabinet.
 When the Rikken Seiyūkai split in 1939, he was part of the neutral faction led by Tsuneo Kanemitsu.
 He was held for questioning by the police in relation to the Sorge Spy Incident.

 As his father had always supported friendly relations with China, Inukai had contacts and good relations with Chinese politicians during the pre-war period.
 After his father's assassination in the May 15 Incident, he continued to strive for restoration of good Sino-Japanese relations, and especially provided support to the Wang Jingwei government in hopes that it would bring the stability that would allow Japan to withdraw its troops from the China quagmire.
 Thus throughout 1938 until the formation of the Reorganized National Government of the Republic of China in 1940, he negotiated with Gao Zongwu and Mei Siping to come to a peace agreement with Chiang Kai-shek, and after failing that, to organize the defection of Wang Jingwei.

 In the 1942 General Election, Inukai was reelected as an independent candidate opposing the Imperial Rule Assistance Association.